cfuther/Insight_DE/output/README.md

-This directory includes output by running the script using the test input.
+This directory includes output by running the script using the test_1 input.